arijitmazumdar/wso2-mgw/README.md

 # wso2-mgw
-A sample project to implement wso2 mincrgateway
+A sample project to implement wso2 microgateway